maazsiddiqui79/100-Days-Python-Project/README.md

-# 🐍 Mark Siddiqui - 100 Days of Python Bootcamp
+# 🐍 Maaz Siddiqui - 100 Days of Python Bootcamp

 Welcome!
 I'm **Mark Siddiqui**, a Python developer currently on a journey to master Python through the [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) by **Dr. Angela Yu** on **Udemy**.

-I'm based in **Mecca** and working daily to improve my skills by building real-world Python projects.

 ---